Top Pieces Of Advice For Email Account Hacking

 6. Man-in-the-Middle (MITM) Attacks

-These attacks intercept communications between the user and email server, capturing credentials in transit.
+These attacks intercept communications to hack email account credentials in transit between the user and the email server.

 Common MITM scenarios: